pulp/pulpcore/docs/workflows/signed-metadata.rst

        fi

    .. note::
+       As the creator of the signing script, you can expect PULP_SIGNING_KEY_FINGERPRINT and potentially other environment variables, depending on the content plugin calling signing service.
        Make sure the script contains a proper shebang and Pulp has got valid permissions to execute it.